Laura Gale House

-The Laura Gale House, also known as the Mrs. Thomas H. Gale House, is a home in the Chicago suburb of Oak Park, Illinois, United States.
+The Laura Gale House, also known as the Mrs. Thomas H. Gale House, is a home in Oak Park, a suburb of Chicago, Illinois, United States.
 The house was designed by master architect Frank Lloyd Wright and built in 1909.
 It is located within the boundaries of the Frank Lloyd Wright-Prairie School of Architecture Historic District and has been listed on the U.S. National Register of Historic Places since March 5, 1970.

 History

 Laura R. Gale, widow of realtor Thomas Gale, commissioned Frank Lloyd Wright to design the house on Elizabeth Court in 1909.
 This was not the first time that the Gale family utilized Wright.
 The architect had designed two houses on Chicago Avenue in Oak Park, two of Wright's "bootleg" houses, for the Gales.
 The Gale House was designed during Wright's most productive Prairie style period and has been cited by architectural "authorities" as a milestone in the development of early modern architecture.
 The house was occupied by its original owner until 1962 when architect Howard Rosenwinkel purchased it and undertook a meticulous restoration.
 The current owners of the house are Andrea Kayne and Andrew C. Mead.